2024 League of Legends World Championship: Pre-tournament rankings

 Riot Games unveiled its global power ranking ahead of the 2024 League of Legends World Championship.
 According to Riot Games, Gen.G ranked first with 1,663 points, and Bilibili Gaming ranked second with 1,602 points.
 Hanwha Life Esports, Top Esports, and G2 Esports followed.
 T1, the defending champion, was ranked sixth with 1,467 points.
 These pre-tournament rankings were known as Global Power Rankings and were powered by Amazon Web Services.
-There were based on an Elo model that evaluated the overall strength of the team.
+These were based on an Elo model that evaluated the overall strength of the team.
 The goal was to ensure each ranking reflected how well a team would perform and the difficulty of the competition.

 Venues

 Berlin, Paris, and London were chosen to host the competition.
 The O2 Arena was announced as the finals venue during the 2023 League of Legends World Championship final in Seoul, South Korea.
 The Riot Games Arena, and the Adidas Arena were announced as the venues for the play-in/Swiss stage and the quarterfinals/semifinals on 5 January 2024, respectively.